httpout/httpout.github.io/routing.md

     return 'Hello, World!'
 ```

-You simply create a file and the file name will be used in routing.
+You simply create a `.py` file and the file name (including extension) will be used in routing.
 ```python
 # hello.py